Our dedicated national procurement group provides services to a range of government and private sector commercial clients.

 Comprised of both Construction & Infrastructure, and Corporate & Commercial partners, our specialist procurement team can help you navigate this fast-changing, complex area.

-In an area that can change quickly, we are adept at working with clients on complex matters to short timeframes.
-We can assist in your preparation for significant legislative changes that may affect your procurement activities, including the:
+In an area that is evolving quickly in our post COVID-world, we are adept at working with clients on complex procurement matters to short timeframes.

 We are across the latest trends and issues in the sector, ensuring that suppliers and contractors comply with ethical and sustainable business standards and practices.
 See our article here about the various models that are available for integrating sustainability into the procurement process.

 We also implement strategies to assist your staff to apply and implement your procurement policies and procedures.

 We also provide advice, assistance and training on recent can assist in your preparation for significant legislative and policy changes that may affect your procurement activities, including the following: